Tim Jenkins

 Timothy Jenkins (born February 6, 1991) is an American football coach.
-Based in Parker, Colorado, Jenkins has tutored Phillip "PJ" Walker, Luis Perez, Michael O'Connor (Canadian football), and Isaac Harker, among others.
+Based in Parker, Colorado, Jenkins has tutored Phillip "PJ" Walker, Luis Perez, Michael O'Connor, and Isaac Harker, among others.

 High School career

 Jenkins is a 2009 graduate of ThunderRidge High School in Highlands Ranch, where he played on the football team from 2005 to 2009.
 Jenkins was named first team All-Southern league during his senior season.